 Dating of mounds of moa bones reveals none after about 1500 AD, suggesting moa became extinct around then.
 Murihiku’s ability to sustain a population was much reduced.
 The climate was too cold to grow kūmara (sweet potato), so there was no horticulture.

 Settlement was focused on the coast, where ocean fish, seabirds and seals were plentiful.
-People journeyed inland to harvest eels, forest birds such as weka and kererū (wood pigeons), and tī kouka (cabbage trees).
+People journeyed inland to harvest eels, forest birds such as weka and kererū (New Zealand pigeons), and tī kouka (cabbage trees).

 They also travelled to sources of highly-valued pounamu (greenstone) in the headwaters of rivers draining into Lakes Wakatipu and Wānaka, and on the South Island’s West Coast.

 Sealers, whalers and Māori

 European sealers first arrived in Murihiku in the 1790s.
 They set up camps at various places around the coast, mostly in Fiordland, and introduced the potato.
 A decade or so later whalers also appeared in southern waters.
 In the 1830s they established shore stations in sheltered waters from Moeraki to Tautuku and further south.